sudiptog81/aos-proj/README.md

 ## Usage

+Each command has its own set of options and arguments.
+The usage of each commmand can be known by executing `./main [command]`.
+The details of each command are given below.

 ### Creating Files

 The `create` command should be used to create a file or a named pipe.
 The permissions of the file or named pipe have to be specified after the path as an octal number.
 The `-p` flag can be used to create a named pipe.